Kokan/Kokan.github.io/_posts/2019-06-16-syslog-ng-tic-tac-toe.markdown

 $(template ${current_state}) # => it depends on value of ${current_state}
 ```

-With this it is possible to create a kinda switch case for values; of course this could be always written as an *if-else*, but it would take much more config and complexity quickly raises.
-Checking out the current tic-tac-toe implementation it may seems as an problem.
+Using this method, it is possible to create a switch-like case for values.
+Naturally, this could be always written as an *if-else*, but it would take much more configuration and thus complexity would quickly raise.
+Logging at the current Tic-Tac-Toe implementation, it may seem as a problem.
-It feels more natural to write a state machine via this way.
+In fact, it feels more natural to write a state machine via this way.

-The following describes a set of possible steps:
+The following example describes a set of possible steps:
 ```
 # Moves